Ishtar (film): Post-production

 Eventually, it became clear the film would not be ready in time for Christmas.
 When the release date of late spring of 1987 was announced, later than had been expected, stories in the media about the film's troubles increased.
 Industry insiders began to refer to it as The Road to Ruin and Warrensgate, after the expensive 1980 flop Heaven's Gate.
 Beatty, who had kept the media off the set during production, took these gibes personally, and he and May began to fight more frequently in the editing room.

 Finally, with the new release date looming, Bert Fields was called in to mediate between the director and stars.
 Beatty denies this, but Fields and others say he was present in the editing room.
 The agent has been described as having final cut, although he claims that was May's.
 Tensions continued as Beatty was trying to placate Adjani and lobbied for more footage of her.
+Due to this, editor William Reynolds left the project early.
 When they were finished, the editors were furious as no one had gone over the complete film.
 Beatty refused to show Puttnam the final cut.

 Sexual assault allegations

 On December 14, 2017, Variety published a report in which a woman named Melissa Kester, as well as an additional source who chose to remain anonymous, accused Dustin Hoffman of sexually assaulting them during the production of Ishtar.
-This report came in part as a response a series of sexual misconduct allegations made against Hoffman earlier that year.
+This report came in part as a response to a series of sexual misconduct allegations made against Hoffman earlier that year.

 In the Variety article, Kester, whose boyfriend worked on the music for Ishtar, alleged that, while recording a vocal track for one of the film's songs, Hoffman invited her into an isolation booth and inserted his fingers into her genitalia.
 Kester estimated that this interaction lasted for 15 to 20 seconds.
 Kester later recounted the incident to a close friend, who confirmed her account for the Variety article.
 In the same article, an anonymous source, who worked as an unnamed extra in one of the film's nightclub sequences, claimed that Hoffman engaged in a similar action while riding home from a wrap party with her in a station wagon.
 She also alleged that he then directed her to the San Remo apartment complex, where he lived at the time, and engaged in oral sex and sexual intercourse with her, interactions that she claimed arose from dubious consent on her part.
 The source was 22 years old at the time of the alleged incidents.

 Hoffman did not provide any comment for the Variety article, nor has he responded to the allegations publicly.
 However, in response to the article, Hoffman's attorney Mark A. Neubauer wrote a letter to the Penske Media Corporation, which owns Variety, in which he called the allegations "defamatory falsehoods".